 Sexual abuse of doctors by doctors: a narrative study into sexual abuse in the medical workplace

-This qualitative study is designed to explore the way women construct narratives around their experience of sexual abuse, and to identify narrative typologies in these stories which suggest opportunities for therapeutic interventions.
+This qualitative study was designed to explore the way women construct narratives around their experience of sexual abuse, and to identify narrative typologies in these stories which suggest opportunities for therapeutic interventions.
 Understanding and sharing these narratives will be a beginning step in breaking the silence around this issue and enabling cultural change.

 - How do doctors describe sexual abuse and its impact?
 Are there common narrative elements within those stories?

 - How does sexual abuse affect the personal and professional identity of doctors?

 - How can we build an empirically-derived framework that can underpin therapeutic guidelines for the management of these young doctors?

 - What interventions can be developed to address organisational cultures that enable or tolerates abuse in the workplace?